wader/ansisvg/README.md

 Uses colortest from https://github.com/pablopunk/colortest and terminal-colors from https://github.com/eikenb/terminal-colors.

 ## TODO and ideas
-- Bold
 - Underline overlaps a bit, sometimes causing weird blending
-- Somehow use `<tspan>`/`textLength` to produce smaller output.
-Maybe `em/ch` CSS units for background rects, but seems inkscape do not like `ch`.
-Would also make it nicer to copy text from SVG.
 - Handle vertical tab and form feed (normalize into spaces?)
 - Handle overdrawing
 - More CSI, keep track of cursor?